-Since 2015, the Allianz Kulturstiftung has been working with the publisher Klett-Cotta to promote the Jean Améry Prize across Europe every two years.
-A newly appointed international jury headed by Robert Menasse and composed of prominent authors, literary scholars and critics signals the prize‘s pan-European spirit.
-The prize is awarded in memory of Jean Améry for outstanding achievement in the field of critically aware literary essay writing.
-Améry’s widow Maria initiated the prize with the publisher Klett-Cotta in 1982, and it had been conferred on four authors by 1991.
-After Maria Améry's death, the writer Robert Menasse used his prize money from the Austrian State Prize to revive the Jean Améry Prize in 2000.
+Since 2015, the Allianz Kulturstiftung has been working with the publisher Klett-Cotta to promote the Jean Améry Prize across Europe which is awarded every other year.
+A jury composed of prominent international authors, literary scholars and critics reflects the prize‘s pan-European spirit.
+The prize is awarded in memory of Jean Améry for outstanding achievement in the field of critically-aware literary essay writing.
+It is intended to strengthen public interest in current topics and various forms of essay writing, and to promote social discourse.

+Améry’s widow initiated the prize with the publisher Klett-Cotta in 1982, it had been awarded to four authors by 1991.
+The writer Robert Menasse revived the Jean Améry Prize in 2000.